Previous chapter | Index | Next chapter

 I can fly, he told her, and she looked at him with wide, wet eyes.

-She told him of how afraid she was of being separated from A-Qian and A-Ying as she had been separated from the omega she had lived with before.
-She talked of her fear that the alpha she married would be unkind or indifferent to her, that they would prefer their other spouses to her and take her children away.
-She told him, I hope I don’t give birth to an omega, and Wei Wuxian felt a little like crying too.
+She told him of how afraid she was of being separated from A-Qian and A-Ying as she had been separated from the kunze man she had lived with before, and who had been like a brother to her.
+She talked of her fear that the qianyuan she married would be unkind or indifferent to her, that they would prefer their other spouses to her and take her children away.
+She told him, I hope I don’t give birth to a kunze, and Wei Wuxian felt a little like crying too.

 She asked with a red face what fevers were truly like.